YottaDB/YDBDoc/MessageRecovery/errors.rst

 READONLYLKFAIL
 -------------------------

-READONLYLKFAIL, Failed to get a lock on READ_ONLY database file.
+READONLYLKFAIL, Failed to get xxxx lock on READ_ONLY database file yyyy

 Run Time Error: This error is issued by a MUPIP command that requires standalone access (e.g. MUPIP SET -NOREAD_ONLY) to a database file (which has Read-only mode turned on) if other processes are still accessing the database OR by any process that tries to open a database file (which again has Read-only mode turned on) while a MUPIP command that has standalone access on the same database file is concurrently running.